-Split Pea Soup (without Ham) Quick and Easy
+Vegetarian Split Pea Soup Recipe (Quick and Easy)

-This tasty split pea soup is made without the traditional ham (so it’s vegetarian), requires no soaking of peas and is therefore, quick and easy to make.
+This vegetarian split pea soup recipe is made without ham, requires no soaking of peas, and is so flavorful, yet quick and easy to make.
 Want it vegan?
 Just use vegetable stock.

 Originally published October 25th, 2013.

-I’ve been making this split pea soup since before my kids were born.
+I’ve been making this vegetarian split pea soup recipe since before my kids were born.

 As an Amazon Associate I earn from qualifying purchases.